 My research interests focus on the role of scientific knowledge within a wider curriculum.
-I am particularly interested in supporting trainee and early career teachers to develop an understanding of the type of questions science can answer and the role of scientific knowledge in questions that are multidisciplinary.
+I am particularly interested in supporting trainees and early career teachers to develop an understanding of the type of questions science can answer and the role of scientific knowledge in questions that are multidisciplinary.

-My current research focuses on whether introducing collaborative sessions in initial teacher training support trainee and early career teachers appreciate what makes scientific knowledge distinctive, alongside developing an appreciation of the strengths and limitations of scientific knowledge when responding to real-world problems.
+My current research focuses on whether introducing collaborative sessions in initial teacher training support trainees and early career teachers appreciate what makes scientific knowledge distinctive, alongside developing an appreciation of the strengths and limitations of scientific knowledge when responding to real-world problems.

 Recent research projects